It does requite a little bit of knowledge, certainly, and a spare corner of the garden, but once set up, it is hardly any effort at all.

-It's worth repeating that this leaf mould material has little "goodness" in it: it's not like compost, which is rich and full of nutrients.
-The leaves give most of their nutrients back to the tree before they drop, but what we are left with makes wonderful soil conditioner: if the soil is sticky clay, it breaks it up: if the soil is dry and sandy, it helps it to hold water: it lightens a heavy soil, and it thickens up a very poor soil.
+It's worth repeating that this leaf mold material has little "goodness" in it: it's not like compost, which is rich and full of nutrients.
+The leaves give most of their nutrients back to the tree before they drop, but what we are left with is mineral-rich, and makes wonderful soil conditioner: if the soil is sticky clay, it breaks it up: if the soil is dry and sandy, it helps it to hold water: it lightens a heavy soil, and it thickens up a very poor soil.

 Wonderful stuff indeed!